Antibiotic Resistant Bacteria: How Superbugs Impact Mom And Baby

 How drug resistant bacteria impact pregnant moms and babies

 When you take an antibiotic, your gut microbiome suffers a drop in numbers.
-That’s when drug resistant bacteria may take the lead and grow, by taking advantage of those that died that cannot keep them in check any longer [3].
+That’s when antibiotic resistant bacteria may take the lead and grow, by taking advantage of those that died that cannot keep them in check any longer [3].

-Luckily, soon after you finish the antibiotic treatment, beneficial bacteria start to repopulate your gut.
+Luckily, soon after you finish the antibiotic treatment, beneficial bacteria start to repopulate your gut

 But the process of getting back to normal can take weeks.
 Also, even if the gut microbiome composition goes back to normal for most people, the amount of ARGs may remain elevated long after you took the antibiotic [3], [8], [9].